モロッコ

 • Al-Qarawiyyin University, Bou Inania Madrasa, Tanneries Meet your guide and spend half a day walking the narrow streets of the medina while learning about its history and culture.

-Start here and proceed along the main thoroughfare, Tala'a Kebira.
+Start here and proceed along the main street, Tala'a Kebira.
 Notice architectural styles influenced by Spain and Tunisia as you pass shops and souks (markets).

 Tanneries

-One of the most unique sights in the old medina, especially the Chouara Tanneries.
-Climb onto the rooftop of a nearby leather shop to view the stone dyeing vats from the 11th century and the craftsmen who still use centuries-old techniques from above.
+One of the most unique sights in the old medina is the tanneries, especially the Chaouara Tannery.
+Climb onto the roofs of nearby leather shops to look down on stone dyeing vats dating from the 11th century and craftsmen who still use techniques centuries old.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, noted for its intricate zellij (tilework).
+Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, noted for its intricate zellige (tilework).

 Al-Qarawiyyin University

-One of the world's oldest continuously operating universities, the adjacent Al-Qarawiyyin Mosque (founded in 859) is not open to non-Muslims, but you can glimpse some of its interior decoration from certain points.
+One of the world’s oldest continually operating universities, the adjacent Al-Qarawiyyin Mosque (founded in 859) is not open to non-Muslims, but you can glimpse some of its interior decoration from certain viewpoints.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766 Attachment Image from Itinerary Row: 55766